bogosoft/Data/README.md

 # Data
-Generally-applicable contracts for working with data
+Generally-applicable contracts for working with data.